NebukadNesar/labs/README.md

- THis is a simple labs repository readme file, althought it may be more detailed.
+ This is a simple labs repository management tool readme file